Justin B. Smith: Bloomberg

 In July 2013, Bloomberg LP hired Justin Smith as the chief executive officer of Bloomberg Media Group, which comprises Bloomberg Television, Bloomberg Radio, Bloomberg Businessweek, and digital businesses globally.
-Smith reports to Bloomberg LP President and CEO Dan Doctoroff.
-Later that year, Smith stated he would focus on launching additional online destinations at Bloomberg beyond its current slate of news sources and invest more in digital video.
+Smith reported to Bloomberg LP President and CEO Dan Doctoroff.
+Later that year, Smith said he would add online destinations to Bloomberg and invest more in digital video.

 In April 2014, Smith hired veteran journalists Mark Halperin and John Heilemann, who wrote Game Change and Double Down: Game Change 2012 on the 2008 and 2012 presidential elections respectively, to create a new Bloomberg website focused on American politics and policy.

-In 2014, The Hollywood Reporter named Smith one of the "35 Most Powerful People in New York Media."

-In 2015, Mike Bloomberg called Smith one of the "smartest and most innovative people in media."

-In January 2022, he stepped down as CEO to found Semafor (website) with form er The New York Times journalist Ben Smith (journalist).
+In January 2022, he stepped down as CEO to found Semafor with former New York Times journalist Ben Smith.

-Personal
+Personal life

 Smith was born on August 13, 1969, in Hartford, Connecticut.
-He attended Phillips Andover Academy and graduated from the School of Foreign Service at Georgetown University in 1991.
-Smith is a member of the Georgetown University Board of Directors and is a lifetime member of the Council on Foreign Relations.
+His American father was president of the American College in Paris and his English mother was an artist.
+He was raised in Paris, where he attended the École Internationale Bilingue until high school, at which point his parents moved him to Massachusetts, where he attended Fessenden School and Phillips Andover Academy.
+After finishing secondary school, he attended the School of Foreign Service at Georgetown University in 1991.
+Smith served as a member of the Georgetown University Board of Directors and is a lifetime member of the Council on Foreign Relations.
 He is the founder of the Bali Purnati Center for the Arts on the island of Bali and the Ouagadougou Education project.
 In 2013, Smith was named a Henry Crown Fellow at the Aspen Institute, and in 2014, he was named to the board of directors for the Elizabeth Glaser Pediatric AIDS Foundation.

+Smith lives in Washington, D.C. and New York City.
+As of 2021, he was dating American actress Uma Thurman.